Chapman Stick: Tuning

-The original tuning, now called "Classic" by the instrument's players, consists of five bass strings (six on the Grand Sticks), tuned upwards in all-fifths tuning, with the low string in the middle of the fretboard, and five melody strings (6 on Grand Stick), tuned upwards (this means from lowest-pitched string to highest-pitched string) in all-fourths tuning, again with the low string in the middle of the fretboard.
+The original tuning, developed by Emmett Chapman, is now called "classic" by the instrument's players.
+It consists of five bass strings (six on the Grand Sticks) and five or six melody strings.
+Bass and melody strings both start with low-pitched strings in the middle and become higher in pitch towards the edge of the fretboard.
+The bass strings are tuned in all-fifths tuning, while the melody strings are tuned in all-fourths tuning.

 However, the hardware is fully adjustable to accommodate any gauge string at any position, allowing many possible tunings or string configurations.
 On the 36"-scale instrument, notes can range from low C (above B on a 5-string bass) to high D (a whole step below the high E string on guitar).
 On the two guitar-scale models (Alto Stick and Stick Guitar), the notes range from F below guitar low E to F# above guitar high E.

 Tuning configurations may change depending on the player's style: a player playing as a lead instrument will choose an overall higher pitch tuning, with more separation or overlap between the melody and bass courses.

 The stringing/tuning configuration of the Chapman Stick is advantageous to the player who wishes to play large, fully voiced chords with close inner-note relationships.
-In contrast to a standard guitar, where one tends to "run out of options" within a particular fingering, the Stick tuning results in up to four or even five octaves of note choices under each hand's fretting position.
+When the hands are held in any given position, the Chapman Stick has a much wider range of notes and chords available, compared to a standard guitar.

 The classic tuning shows another advantage as well: The regular tunings in fourths and fifths remain consistent in each of the two parts of the instrument; regular tunings facilitate learning by beginners, as well as transposition and improvisation by advanced players.
 Also, the bass/melody division allows microtonal tunings.

 The manufacturer's website has more detailed information on tunings.